-The foundation training year will replace the current pre-registration training year from July 2021.
+The foundation training year replaced the pre-registration training year from July 2021.

 From now on, pre-registration trainees will be known as trainee pharmacists and tutors will be known as designated supervisors.
 Learning outcomes replace the performance standards.

 These changes are part of the implementation of the new standards for the initial education and training of pharmacists we published in January 2021.

 We are currently working with Health Education England (HEE), NHS Education Scotland (NES) and Health Education and Improvement Wales (HEIW), pharmacy schools and other key organisations to gradually implement changes to the foundation training year over the coming years.